vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

 <!-- will be updated when Import and Schema modules can work as expected.
 # Operate graph spaces

-When Studio is connected to Nebula Graph, you can create or delete a graph space.
+When Studio is connected to NebulaGraph, you can create or delete a graph space.
 You can use the **Console** page or the **Schema** page to do these operations.
-This article only introduces how to use the **Schema** page to operate graph spaces in Nebula Graph.
+This article only introduces how to use the **Schema** page to operate graph spaces in NebulaGraph.

 ## Studio version